 Defective Child Car Seats Can Cause Serious Injuries to Children

 In the unfortunate event of being involved in an accident, parents should know that even a minor accident can affect the child's car seat, and they are advised to replace it.

 What can happen to a child car seat after a minor car accident:

 - The structural integrity and overall safety of the car seat may be compromised

 - Parts may have been dislodged or loosened

 Even if the damage is not visible to the naked eye, it is generally recommended that you replace the safety seat after a car crash.

 A seat involved in a car accident may not have distinguishable signs of damage, but it surely will not be as effective in a future car crash.
 Also, a damaged part of the car seat may endanger your child's life.
-The car seats should be replaced even if the child was not sitting in it during the accident.
-The impact during a car crash could cause serious damage to the seat and if you continue to use it, at a second impact your kid will likely get hurt.
+The car seats should be replaced even if the child was not sitting in them during the accident.
+The impact during a car crash could cause severe damage to the seat, and if you continue to use it, your kid will likely get hurt at a second impact.

 If your child was seriously injured in a car accident and the injuries were caused by manufacturing mistakes or lack of seat installation guidelines, an experienced lawyer can help you build and win a product liability case.
 Call us today for a free case evaluation.